The Race for Global COVID-19 Vaccine Equity

-Our team has aggregated and analyzed publicly available data on vaccine procurement and manufacturing to track the flow of procurement and better understand global equity challenges.
+A flurry of nearly 200 COVID-19 vaccine candidates are moving forward through the development and clinical trials processes at unprecedented speed; more than ten candidates are already in Phase 3 large-scale trials and several have received emergency or limited authorization.
+Our team has aggregated and analyzed publicly available data to track the flow of procurement and manufacturing and better understand global equity challenges.
 We developed a data framework of relevant variables and conducted desk research of publicly available information to identify COVID vaccine candidates and status, deals and ongoing negotiations for procurement and manufacturing, COVID burden by country, and allocation and distribution plans.
 We have also conducted interviews with public officials in key countries to better understand the context and challenges facing vaccine allocation and distribution

 For Media Requests please email Jessica Harris at firstname.lastname@example.org or call + 1 919 668 7923.

 Suggested citation: Duke Global Health Innovation Center.
-(2020).
+(2021).
 Launch and Scale Speedometer.
 Duke University.
 Retrieved from: https://launchandscalefaster.org/covid-19

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.